Kickapoo Tribe in Kansas: Language

 Members of the Kansas Kickapoo speak English; formerly they spoke the Kickapoo language, part of the Algonquian language family.

 Economic development

-The tribe owns and operates the Golden Eagle Casino, buffet, and snack bar, located near Horton, Kansas.
+The tribe owns and operates the Golden Eagle Casino, buffet, and snack bar, located in Horton, Kansas.

 The tribe also runs a successful farm and ranch.

 History

 "Kickapoo" comes from their word "Kiwigapawa," which roughly translates into "he moves from here to there."
 The tribe is part of the central Algonquian group and has close ethnic and linguistic connections with the Sac and Fox.
 The Kickapoo were first recorded in history in about 1667–70 at the confluence of the Fox and Wisconsin Rivers.
 Under pressure from the Menominee, the Kickapoo and their allies moved south and west into southern Michigan, northern Iowa, Ohio and Illinois.
 A treaty dated June 7, 1803 between the U.S. Government and the Delaware, Shawnee, Potawatomi, Miami, Eel River, Wea, Kickapoo, Piankeshaw, and Kaskaskia tribes occupying the country drained by the Ohio, Wabash and Miami Rivers and a subsequent treaty dated August 7, 1803 ceded lands previously granted in the Treaty of Greenville in 1795 by General Anthony Wayne, and Fort Wayne and Vincennes, Indiana.
 By these treaties and succeeding treaties in 1809, 1815, 1816, 1819, and 1820 the tribe ceded all their lands on the Wabash, White and Vermilion Rivers and moved into Missouri on the Osage River.

 A mere decade later, in 1832, the tribe ceded their lands in Missouri and were granted a "permanent" home south of the Delaware Nation in Kansas near Fort Leavenworth.
 Around the same time as the Kickapoo moved into Kansas, some of them went to Texas, invited to settle there by the Spanish colonial governor to serve as a buffer between Mexico and American expansionists.
 The Mexican War of Independence and the Texas Revolution proved that the tide of settlers would not be stopped by the few hundred Kickapoo.
 At the conclusion of the Texas Revolution, these groups moved south into Mexico.
 In 1854 the eastern portion of the Kansas lands was ceded to the United States leaving the Kickapoo the western 150000 acres.
 Two provisions of this treaty were to have long-lasting effects on the tribe.
 The treaty authorized a survey of the Kickapoo lands which could be used as the basis for fee simple allotment and it granted a railroad right-of-way across the reservation.